 Trevor Connor 19:00

-Rob Pickels 19:08
+Rob Pickels 19:07

-bid on his truck broke down.
+His dog bit him, his truck broke down.

 Grant Holicky 19:11

-So it’s a country song.
-Yeah, there
+That’s a country song.

-Trevor Connor 19:13
+Trevor Connor 19:12

-we go.
+Yeah, there we go.
 We’ll do a country song about my training.
 So look, let me just start this by saying I have had a pretty lousy season.
-I have not been motivated this season.
-So I have been finding it hard to go and do my intervals go and do my work.
-So I have been doing something more and more and I just did this on Tuesday, which I am convincing myself is a good thing when I probably No, it isn’t.
-And I’m interested in your tics, which is I get on Zwift to do my intervals.
-So Tuesday I was going to do my five by five minute intervals.
-I got through the first one and said I don’t want to do any more.
-So I made a bargain with myself get through two or three more.
-And then I can hop in his whiffed race, and then I’ll get all my intensity out.
-Matter of fact, I’ll get more intensity because I’ve done some intervals.
-And then I’ve added 20 minutes of racing.
-And this will all be great.
-And I did that.
-So I got through three and a half instead of my five, and then jumped to a Zwift.
-Race spent 15 minutes in the Zwift.
-Race.
-That was a great workout.
+I have not been motivated this season so I have been finding it hard to go and do my intervals go and do my work.
+So I have been doing something more and more – and I just did this on Tuesday, which I am convincing myself is a good thing when I probably know it isn’t and I’m interested in your takes – which is, I get on Zwift to do my intervals, so Tuesday I was going to do my five by five minute intervals, I got through the first one and said “I don’t want to do any more”.
+So I made a bargain with myself get through two or three more and then I can hop in a Zwift race, and then I’ll get all my intensity and – matter of fact, I’ll get more intensity because I’ve done some intervals and then I’ve added 20 minutes of racing and this will all be great.
+And I did that, so I got through three and a half, instead of my five, and then jumped to a Zwift race, spent 15 minutes in the Zwift race and went “That was a great workout”.
 I think I’m deluding myself.
 And I have been doing this all year.
 So what’s your take on this?

-Grant Holicky 20:28
+Grant Holicky 20:29

 Rob Pickels 20:34

-no, no, no, no, no. This might need to be Off mic.
-But the reason I was laughing is, Trevor, if you can’t see this, but if you recall, Grant’s phone was just vibrating.
+No, no, no, no, no. This might need to be off-mic but the reason I was laughing is, Trevor, if you can’t see this, but if you recall, Grant’s phone was just vibrating.
 And so what did he do with his vibrating phone?
 He is now sitting on it.
-I’m sitting.
-And I was looking for my phone.
-So I could call him because I wanted to see.

 Grant Holicky 20:57

 Oh, you know, what would happen?
-Listen, if there’s anything that can muffle sound, it’s my
+Listen, if there’s anything that can muffle sound, it’s my —.

 Trevor Connor 21:04

-Rob Pickels 21:13
+Rob Pickels 21:10

-Let me let me ask this question.
-First, before we kind of dive into the training side of it, you haven’t been performing as well as you normally do.
-Your motivation is down.
-You know, I’m sure that stress is probably high.
+Let me – let me ask this question, first, before we kind of dive into the training side of it, you haven’t been performing as well as you normally do.
+Your motivation is down, you know, I’m sure that stress is probably high.
 Are you in a place where you’re overreaching or overtraining?
 Is that a possibility at this point in time?
 Okay.
-So even considering that life stress and whatever else, that can be a huge factor, even though your training isn’t as hard as it was, I just want to,
+So even considering that life stress and whatever else, that can be a huge factor, even though your training isn’t as hard as it was, I just want to –

 Trevor Connor 21:45